 Signs and Symptoms of BV to watch for:

 Although some women may not notice any symptoms at all, here are common signs and symptoms that many indicate that BV is causing a vaginal infection.
-If you experience these symptoms, consider contacting your doctor as BV can be diagnosed medically during a pelvic exam.
+If you experience these symptoms, contact your doctor as BV can be diagnosed medically during a pelvic exam.

 – grayish or white discharge with itching or discomfort